Ribicube/artizio-site/content/_index.md

 1. **📸 Capture or Choose**: Take a new photo or select one from your gallery
 2. **🎨 Transform**: Our smart technology converts it into a coloring page
 3. **✏️ Color**: Bring your page to life with Apple Pencil or your finger
-4. **💾 Save or Print**: Save your artwork to Photos or print it out to color offline
+4. **💾 Save or Print**: Save your artwork to Photos or print it out

 ## Perfect for Everyone